ZeroComp: Zero-shot Object Compositing from Image Intrinsics via Diffusion: Discussion

-This research was supported by NSERC grants RGPIN 2020-04799 and ALLRP 586543-23, Mitacs and Depix.
+\myparagraph{Acknowledgments.} This research was supported by NSERC grants RGPIN 2020-04799 and ALLRP 586543-23, Mitacs and Depix.
 Computing resources were provided by the Digital Research Alliance of Canada.
-The authors thank Louis-Étienne Messier and Justine Giroux for their help as well as all members of the lab for discussions and proofreading help.
+The authors also thank L.-É. Messier, J. Giroux and members of the lab.

 { }